-Othello & Tartuffe campaign images
+Othello campaign images

 I was asked to produce images for two upcoming shows of the Shakespeare at the Tobacco Factory theatre company.
 Othello and Tartuffe are part of the same season by the same co-producing team, so the images needed to feel like they were of the same world, whilst reflecting individual elements of each show.
 Both needed to be classic, rich and sophisticated, whilst embracing the contemporary nature of the productions.
 The images had to be striking, stylish and simple with a human quality that would draw audiences in.